 In SY18-19, most public school facilities had schools with a 4 STAR rating, followed by facilities with 3 and 2 STAR rated schools.
-Data are as recent only as of SY18-29, as the STAR rating was suspened for SY2019-20 due to the coronavirus (COVID-19) pandemic.
+Data are as recent only as of SY18-19, as the STAR rating was suspended for SY19-20 and SY20-21 due to the coronavirus (COVID-19) pandemic.

 Number of Public School Facilities by STAR, SY17-18 to SY18-19

-Notes: - Enrollment listed is for the entire facility, not only for the grade bands selected.
-See the downloadable dataset for more information on which schools fall under each grade band. - Facility information is as recent as SY20-21. - STAR ratings are as recent as of SY18-19 due to the coronavirus (COVID-19) pandemic; therefore, the facility data for these graphics are also only as recent as SY18-19. - Facilities that are “multi-STAR” are facilities that have multiple schools in a facility with different STAR ratings.
-Facilities with no STAR rating include schools that did not receive a rating because they were either a new school, had a particular grade configuration that is not rated, or their enrollment was too small.
-Source: OSSE Audited Enrollment, SY13-14 to SY20-21; Office of the Deputy Mayor for Education
+Notes: - Enrollment listed is for the entire facility.
+The grade band filter has been temporarily removed while the underlying data is revised to proportion capacity along grade band lines.
+See the downloadable dataset for more information on which schools fall under each grade band. - STAR ratings are recent only as of SY18-19 due to the coronavirus (COVID-19) pandemic; therefore, the facility data for these graphics are also only as recent as SY18-19. - Facilities that are “multi-STAR” are facilities that have multiple schools in a facility with different STAR ratings. - Facilities with no STAR rating include schools that did not receive a rating because they were either a new school, had a particular grade configuration that is not rated, or their enrollment was too small.
+Source: OSSE Audited Enrollment, SY13-14 to SY21-22; Office of the Deputy Mayor for Education